10 Essential Home Visit Safety Tips

 2. Park your vehicle as nearby as possible

 If travelling by car, park somewhere that enables you to make a fast exit.
 Choose a well-lit area, away from driveways or anywhere that you could be blocked in.
-Also, make sure you reverse in so it’s easier to maneuver out.
+Also, make sure you reverse in so it’s easier to manoeuvre out.

 3. Make sure someone knows where you are and when you’ll be back